 Attractive Program Options for Community College Transfer Students

-- Classes are held evenings at IIT’s Chicago campus, via interactive video from IIT’s Rice campus in Wheaton, and online to accommodate working students.
+- Classes are held evenings at Illinois Tech’s Chicago campus, and offered for viewing online to accommodate working students.

 - Students may pursue one of five different industrial specializations, or choose electives to suit individual career interests.

 - All full-time domestic transfer students are reviewed for merit-based scholarships.